Overview

 - Touring

-While the Schedule is only published 7-days in advance, Touring employee’s working days and estimated working hours are confirmed as far in advance as possible (sometimes months), via email per the company’s Crew Booking process.
+Touring employee’s working days and estimated working hours are confirmed as far in advance as possible (sometimes months), via email per the company’s Crew Booking process.

-Weekly Factory employees
+Weekly Factory and OPSS employees

 - Weekly